trey/treypiepmeier/src/words/apps-on-rosie.md

 tags: technical
 ---

-{% include components/figure name: 'rosie' caption: 'It looks pink in some light ' %}
+{% include components/figure name: 'rosie' caption: 'It looks pink in some light' alt: 'The lid of my new MacBook Air' %}

 I recently had (let’s call it) a change of employment that left me without a modern laptop.
 I have a nice iMac, but I really hate being tied to a desk at home all day.
 I get cabin fever almost immediately.
 I tried using my circa-2011 MacBook Air, but it quickly became clear that it was too sluggish.